LockTech/cerberus/README.md

 While most of the terminology used by Cerberus is obvious, common ideas have been explicity defined here to standardize the language used by and when describing the platform.

-* Organization - The tenants of this multi-tenant platform.
+* **Organization** - The tenants of this multi-tenant platform.
 Each organization is independent another; organizations can only manage the accounts which belong to them.
-* Account - A "user" or "account" which contains information identifying an indavidual in a particular organization.
+* **Account** - A "user" or "account" which contains information identifying an indavidual in a particular organization.
-* Member - The indaviduals of an organization, who use their account to access various features and services.
+* **Member** - The indaviduals of an organization, who use their account to access various features and services.
   * "Member" is perferred, to "identitiy", when speaking *to* an end-user of the Cerberus platform;
   "Manage your organization's accounts" would become "Manage your organization's members".
   * A member is a person, an account is a thing.
   * A member could have many accounts; so long as they have many emails backing those accounts.
+* **Administrator** - A member of an organization who has access to managing the organization's accounts.

 ## Applications